 Eat for heart health

-A heart-healthy diet is one that is low in carbohydrates and includes plenty of fish, lean proteins, and lots of vegetables, as well as nuts, low-sugar fruits, and sufficient fiber.
+A heart-healthy diet is one that is low in refined carbohydrates and includes plenty of fish, lean proteins, and lots of vegetables, as well as nuts, low-sugar fruits, and sufficient fiber.
 Limit red meat, saturated fats, and trans fats.
 Help keep blood sugar under control by avoiding too many simple sugars.[iv]

 Want to supercharge your heart health?
 Studies show that having pets, laughing and volunteering all help to support good heart health.